What is cloud detection and response (CDR)?

 If you’re asking how does CDR work in a real-world environment, it starts with data and ends with decisions.

-Cloud detection and response works by continuously analyzing behavior across your cloud infrastructure, identities and workloads.
-It collects data from APIs, event logs, audit trails, cloud-native telemetry and identity systems and then turns that information into actionable signals.
+Cloud detection and response continuously analyzes behavior across your cloud infrastructure, identities, and workloads.
+It collects data from APIs, event logs, audit trails, cloud-native telemetry, and identity systems and then turns that information into actionable signals.

-CDR platforms ingest signals from across cloud service providers, normalize data and run detection logic tailored to cloud environments.
+CDR platforms ingest signals from across cloud service providers (CSPs), normalize data, and run detection logic tailored to cloud environments.

-This level of real-time visibility is what separates basic log aggregation from effective CDR security, where detection leads to rapid, targeted response.
+Real-time visibility separates basic log aggregation from effective CDR security, where detection leads to rapid, targeted response.

 Core components of a CDR solution

 Not all cloud detection and response solutions work the same way, but the best ones share a few essential capabilities.
-These components give you the visibility, speed and context you need to detect and respond to threats across your cloud environment.
+These components give you the visibility, speed, and context to detect and respond to threats across your cloud environment.

 Cloud-native telemetry